Amherst, New York: Sports

-Amherst is home to the University at Buffalo Stadium, Alumni Arena, and Amherst Audubon Field, all utilized by the University at Buffalo Buffalo Bulls.
+Amherst is home to the Broadview Stadium, Broadview Arena, and Amherst Audubon Field, all utilized by the University at Buffalo Buffalo Bulls.

 The Northtown Center is the town's ice hockey arena.
 The arena is the home of the Buffalo Beauts of the National Women's Hockey League, the University at Buffalo Bulls men's ice hockey team, and the Buffalo Wings, a professional inline hockey team competing in Major League Roller Hockey.